johnruge/johnruge.github.io/content/projects/darasaai.md

 featured: true
 ---

-# DarasaAI

-DarasaAI is a comprehensive Learning Management System (LMS) built with Spring Boot, designed to provide robust educational functionality for students.

-## Key Features

-- **Comprehensive API**: 47 REST endpoints across 10 controllers
-- **Core LMS Functionality**: Assignments, notes, and timed tests
-- **Secure Authentication**: JWT-based authentication with role-based access control
-- **Password Security**: BCrypt password hashing for user data protection
-- **User Management**: Complete user data and access control for teachers, students, and admins

-## Technical Implementation

-The application follows a monolithic architecture using Spring Boot, providing a solid foundation for educational technology needs.
-The system implements secure authentication patterns and comprehensive data management capabilities.

-## Impact

-I plan to use this system to enable educational institutions in Africa to manage their academic content efficiently, providing a centralized platform for course management, student assessment, and educational resource distribution.
-I am currently working on integrating AI to the application.
+DarasaAI is a full-featured Learning Management System (LMS) built with Spring Boot, designed to serve the academic needs of students and educators.
+The system delivers a comprehensive suite of educational tools, including assignments, notes, and timed tests, supported by a robust backend architecture.
+It features a well-structured API with 47 REST endpoints across 10 controllers, enabling seamless interaction with core LMS functionalities.
+Security is a central focus, with JWT-based authentication, role-based access control, and BCrypt password hashing ensuring that user data remains protected.
+The platform supports complete user management, allowing differentiated access for teachers, students, and administrators.
+Built as a monolithic application, DarasaAI offers a stable and scalable foundation for educational environments.
+My goal is to deploy DarasaAI in educational institutions across Africa, helping them centralize course management, streamline student assessments, and efficiently distribute learning resources.
+I am currently working on integrating AI capabilities to enhance its functionality and impact even further.